Skip to Content

 While it offers 7-day roundtrip and 10-day cruise and land itineraries, the cost of this cruise is exceptionally high due to lack of competition.
 By cruising from the downtown Port of Vancouver, I got the same Hawaiian experience at a fraction of the cost.
 Plus, I enjoyed a lengthier vacation.

 My first cruise to Hawaii allowed me to enjoy four different islands, giving me a teasing snippet of each island’s vibe.
-A taste taster, so to speak, of the landscape, culture, activities, and overall ambiance of each isle.
+Should I choose to take a land vacation in the future, I’d better understand which island to choose.

 Cruise Lines Who Offer Cruises From Vancouver To Hawaii